 • Plenty to go around!
 This recipe makes a large amount of chorizo; enough to feed a crowd or to divide up and store some for later.

 • Make ahead.
 It needs to marinate for a couple of days, so this is great for having prepped and ready to go!
+It also makes multiple batches, perfect for meal prep.

-Chorizo Ingredients and Substitutions
+Chorizo Ingredients

 How to Cook Chorizo

-1. CHILIS.
+CHILIS.
 Remove the seeds and membranes of the chilis.

-• In a skillet, toast the dried guajillo chilis on medium-high heat for about 1-2 minutes being careful not to burn them.
+In a skillet, toast the dried guajillo chilis on medium-high heat for about 1-2 minutes being careful not to burn them.
 Repeat for the dried hatch chilis and the dried ancho chilis.
 Set aside.

-• In a large bowl, add ground beef, ground pork, and the chili puree as well as 1 tablespoon of vegetable oil.
+In a large bowl, add ground beef, ground pork, and the chili puree, as well as 1 tablespoon of vegetable oil.
 Use your hands to combine the mixture very well and make sure the meat is entirely coated in the puree mixture.

-3. COOK.
+COOK.
 Once marinated, cook 1 part of the chorizo in a skillet on medium heat until cooked through.
 Whisk 5 Eggs in a small bowl and add to the skillet.
 Scramble the eggs and chorizo together.

 • When working with chilis, you may wish to wear gloves so that oils don’t irritate your skin.
 Also, do not touch your face without first washing your hands.